WP-API/WP-API/README.md

 API, users API, revisions API and many more.
 Chances are, if you can do it with WordPress, WP API will let you do it.

-WP API also includes an easy-to-use Javascript API based on Backbone models, allowing plugin and theme developers to get up and running without needing to know anything about the details of getting connected.
+WP API also includes an easy-to-use JavaScript API based on Backbone models, allowing plugin and theme developers to get up and running without needing to know anything about the details of getting connected.